Addiction and recovery services

 We also have Certified Recovery Specialists who are peers in the recovery process who offer support and model hope through a unique perspective of lived experience.

-The image that usually comes to mind when you hear the words “support group” or “recovery” is the “12 Step” model.
+The image that usually comes to mind when you hear the words “support group/meeting” or “recovery” is the “12 Step” model.
 And while many people find this program very helpful, at Mazzoni we recognize there are many different pathways to recovery.
 We respect each individual’s hopes and desires for a new life and work collaboratively with them to reach those goals.

 Our goal is to provide a safe space for LGBTQ people to explore, to ask questions, to consider the impact of their behavior, and (with the help of the group) to establish goals and practical strategies aimed at changing negative patterns and enhancing their overall health and well-being.